thiagolocatelli/parse4j/README.md

 	gameScore.saveInBackground();
 ```

+To get the values out of the ParseObject, there's a getX method for each data type:

 ```Java
 	int score = gameScore.getInt("score");
 	String playerName = gameScore.getString("playerName");
 	boolean cheatMode = gameScore.getBoolean("cheatMode");
 ```

+If you don't know what type of data you're getting out, you can call get(key), but then you probably have to cast it right away anyways.
+In most situations you should use the typed accessors like getString.

+The three special values have their own accessors:

 ```Java
 	String objectId = gameScore.getObjectId();